knetikmedia/knetikcloud-csharp-net20-client/docs/MediaVideosApi.md

 <a name="getvideodispositions"></a>
 # **GetVideoDispositions**
-> ModelPageResourceDispositionResource GetVideoDispositions (int? videoId, int? size, int? page)
+> PageResourceDispositionResource GetVideoDispositions (int? videoId, int? size, int? page)

 Returns a page of dispositions for a video